Over a century of sharing our strong values in Magrath, Alberta!

 Our History

-In the years since then our consumer reach has grown tremendously and with much credit, recognition and thanks to Bill Lynn Brokerage, and more recently Tree of Life, we are now providing our products across Canada, from British Columbia to the Atlantic provinces.
+In 1923, the mill relocated to Magrath, Alberta, where we continue operations today using our locally grown pure hard wheat, carefully selected for its superior quality.
+In the years since 1923 our consumer reach has grown tremendously and we are now providing our products across Canada, from British Columbia to the Atlantic provinces.

-Today, as one hundred years ago, the team at Rockport Flour Mills is compromised almost entirely of members of the Magrath Rockport Hutterite Colony.
+Today, as over a hundred years ago, the team at Rockport Flour Mills is composed almost entirely of members of the Magrath Rockport Hutterite Colony.

 If you would like to learn more about the Hutterite culture, please check out the links below.